1998 - 2005

 After a long absence, Vic made a comeback giving us our strongest commanding quartet to date in Jed, Morb, Vic and Zivt.
 This would stay the same until the mid-spring of 2015 where Morb would part ways with us to give a guild of his own a try. (nim) After the guild split, we were sitting at around 200 members and the commanding of Jed, Vic and the revival of Ravanaz.
 A weird deja vu from our early 2013 days!
 This would be added to by another trio of commanders who have been with us forever as members but wanted to give commanding a try in Thorton, Wigglez and Klow.
 In August, the guild had its 1st get together in Princeton, Wisconsin which saw around 10 members meetup for beer, brats and jet skis.
 The roster would sit around 130 - 140 and game activity was low until the release of Heart of Thorns.

 The Heart of Thorns expansion finally made its debut in late 2015.
 Along with a brand new expansion and our very own guild hall, we introduced a brand new GM.
 Jed had lost interest and time in the game and handed the reigns to the outrageous and dangerous duo of Thorton and Klow.
 Both were up and coming commanders that brought a fresh reboot to the guild with a jolt of entertaining reset nights and a revamped meta put together by long time member Taygeta.
 Things didn't start the best though.
 The roster teetered near 110 members and rallies were the equivalent of an empty bingo hall.
 Fearing the experiment was a bust, Thorton and Klow both increased their WvW rally days and SF private raids took a backseat to the old style of commanding with the Jade Quarry members.
 This would reap benefits over the course of early 2016 as both Thorton and Klow improved drastically with their WvW commanding as well as getting the SF name back out to the server.
 By mid-2016, the roster had increased by 30 members and rallies were seeing close to 20 - 30 SF members.
 A big piece of this coming from the guild merger of SG as well as former members returning.
 In June, Jed would officially step down as the long time Monday commander leaving Thorton, Klow, Xeeron and SG newcomer Coglin as our front four.
 In late August, SF set a world record for being the only guild to meetup in Wisconsin not once, but twice!
 The guild coasted until the end of the year, but not before adding an additional commander in the young and talented Nick.
-This year was closed off by a small merger with Evil.
+This year was closed off by yet another fall merger with a portion of Evil.

 After nearly 14 years, we made our 1st attempt into the deep waters of being a multi-game guild.
 The Tera experiment, unfortunately, didn't hit its full stride as internal drama resulted in a splinted roster and early exit from the game.
 Zazu and Troy.